Telusuga/Snowflake-Streaming/README.md

 raw_table	Stores the full extract of customer data ingested from Snowpipe

 changes_table	Contains the latest version of each record, applying SCD1 logic

+type-2_changes_table	Contains the current and latest version of each record, applying SCD2 logic

 All relevant SQL queries and DDL scripts can be found in the SQL Commands file.